 City officials anticipate that the closure of schools and day-care centers will impact some city employees with children who are not able to find alternative child-care arrangements.
 Department heads have been given the discretion to develop alternate work schedules and shifts to ensure sufficient staffing to maintain essential city services.

-Citizens who have to make utilities or other payments should use the city’s online payment system.
-Payment by check or cash can be made at the city’s drive-through payment windows on the back side of the Stuart Building (100 East First Street) or at the Black-Philips-Smith Government Office (2301 North Patterson Avenue).
+Citizens who would like contactless payments for utilities or other services should use the city’s online payment system.
+Payment by check or cash can be made at the city’s drive-through payment windows on the back side of the Bryce A. Stuart Municipal Building (100 East First Street) or at the Black-Philips-Smith Government Office (2301 North Patterson Avenue).
 There is also a night depository at the Stuart Building near the Church Street employee entrance.